molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

 *   **GitOps:** Using tools like ArgoCD or Flux for declarative, Git-based continuous delivery to Kubernetes.
 *   **Cost Optimization:** Monitoring resource utilization and implementing strategies like EC2 Spot Instances for worker nodes (if applicable) or right-sizing instances.

-This strategy provides a baseline for deploying the Resource Hub API to AWS using Kubernetes.
+This strategy provides a baseline for deploying the Molitio Web Engine services to AWS using Kubernetes.
 It will evolve as the project matures and specific requirements become clearer.